The Final Cut (song): Background

 This song tells of a man's social isolation, clinical depression, sexual repression and social rejection.
 At the end of the song he attempts suicide but "never had the nerve to make the final cut".

 It has been speculated by some listeners that the song may be told from the perspective of Pink, the main character of The Wall (1979), after the events of that album.

 "The Final Cut" is one of four songs (along with "The Hero's Return", "One of the Few", and "Your Possible Pasts") used in The Final Cut that had been previously rejected from The Wall.
 This song is included in the video version of the album The Final Cut Video EP.
 The song made an appearance as the B-side of the "Selections from The Final Cut" radio promotional single (with "Your Possible Pasts" on the A-side.)
-It also appears in the American film Strange Frame (2012).
+It also appears in the American romantic science fiction comedy-drama film Strange Frame (2012).